 SNR in a DAC is dependent on the relationship between the position of the clock edges and the point in time at which the input data changes.
-The AD9709 is rising edge triggered, and so exhibits SNR sensitivity when the data transition is close to this edge.
-In general, the goal when applying the AD9709 is to make the data transition close to the falling clock edge.
+The AD9763 is rising edge triggered, and so exhibits SNR sensitivity when the data transition is close to this edge.
+In general, the goal when applying the AD9763 is to make the data transition close to the falling clock edge.
 This becomes more important as the sample rate increases.
-Figure 29 shows the relationship of SNR to clock/data placement.
+Figure 29 shows the relationship of SNR to clock placement with different sample rates.
+Note that at the lower sample rates, much more tolerance is allowed in clock placement, while much more care must be taken at higher rates.